 Website Accessibility Audit

-Since 2018, following the issuing of UK Government guidance on Website Accessibility compliance, there has been the need for websites within the public sector to have an audit of the level of accessibility of their current website.
+Since 2018, following the issuing of UK Government guidance on Website Accessibility compliance, there has been a need for websites within the public sector to have a website accessibility audit of the level of accessibility of their current website.
 This would also involve the creation of an accompanying Accessibility Statement, outlining any accessibility issues with the site and a statement of aims and objectives with regard to resolving these issues.

 Our Website Accessibility Consultancy Service